Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Introduction

-Towards addressing this gap, our research moves beyond simulation \cite{wang2023comparison} to directly confront the practical challenges and trade-offs of deploying advanced controllers in the real world.
-We aim to answer key questions regarding the balance between the significant engineering effort of MPC and the adaptation and safety hurdles of RL \cite{nagy2023ten, wang2023comparison}.
-To do this, we investigate the deployment of both strategies in an actively occupied house in West Lafayette, IN, specifically without the safety net of a high-fidelity simulator (see controllers in Figure \ref{fig:rlandmpc}).
+Towards addressing this gap, this paper moves beyond simulation \cite{wang2023comparison} to confront the practical challenges and trade-offs of deploying advanced controllers in the real world.
+We aim to answer questions regarding the balance between the engineering effort of MPC and the safety hurdles of RL \cite{nagy2023ten, wang2023comparison}.
+To do this, we deploy one MPC variant and one model-based RL variant (illustrated in Figure \ref{fig:rlandmpc}) for one month each in the same occupied house (Figure \ref{fig:dc_house}) in West Lafayette, Indiana, for supervisory control of an air-to-air heat pump.
+We deploy RL without the safety net of a high-fidelity simulator.
 The challenge of this approach became immediately apparent; our initial plan to deploy the Gnu-RL framework \cite{chen_gnu-rl_2019} was unworkable due to practical limitations, necessitating significant modifications to ensure stable and effective operation.
 Thus, we deployed a modified version of Gnu-RL called Ibex-RL \cite{mulayim2025physics}.
-Specifically, Ibex-RL (1) automatically learns a physics-informed system dynamics model, similar to that of MPC's, and (2) learns a complex reward function with minimal user guidance (e.g., stepped increases of setpoints to avoid backup heat usage).
-On the other hand, MPC manually engineers a similar physics-informed system dynamics model and configures parameters for improved control.
-This paper details the findings from a month-long RL and MPC field deployment in the same house (Figure \ref{fig:dc_house}) and provides a direct, side-by-side comparison \cite{pergantis_field_2024}.
-By grounding our comparison in a real-world setting, this study offers empirical insights into the trade-offs between deployment effort, adaptability, and performance under near-identical conditions.
+Ibex-RL learns (1) a physics-informed system dynamics model, and (2) a reward function with minimal user guidance.
+The MPC variant learns a similar physics-informed system dynamics model, but requires more engineer effort to oversee training and tune cost-function parameters.
+By comparing MPC and RL in the same real, occupied house, this study offers empirical insights into the trade-offs between deployment effort, adaptability, and performance under similar boundary conditions.

+In the field experiments, the MPC and RL variants gave similar weather-normalized heat pump energy savings (18.1\% for MPC, 20.9\% for RL) relative to a constant-setpoint baseline.
+MPC maintained acceptable occupant comfort, while RL received one discomfort report during an initial adaptation phase shortly after deployment and two discomfort reports midway through the RL testing period.
+Based on our experience implementing both algorithms, we estimate that a fresh deployment in another house would take about four days for instrumentation and commissioning for either algorithm, plus about five days of control work for MPC and about two days for RL.
+These estimates are specific to the MPC and RL variants that we deployed.
+While these variants are arguably well-suited to the residential HVAC control task, other MPC or RL variants might perform differently for energy, comfort, or deployment effort.